grpc/proposal/A39-xds-http-filters.md

 support override configuration at all, and those that do may or may not use the same message type for their override configuration as for their top-level configuration.
-Therefore, every filter will be registered one or more message types.
+Therefore, every filter will be registered by one or more message types.

 Each filter implementation will provide the following:
 - Method(s) for validating the config protos when parsing an xDS response.
 - An indication of whether it is supported on the gRPC client and/or gRPC server.
+- An indication of whether the filter is a terminal filter (i.e., it must be the last filter in the filter chain).
 - Methods to generate and configure the appropriate filters or interceptors in gRPC to perform the necessary functionality on the data plane.